-We use a fusion gyro.
-That is the same gyro used in aerospace applications.
+We use the same gyro used in many aerospace applications.
 Our gyro has a bit of AI built into it.
 That bit of AI makes all the difference in the world.
 Here's why.

-The gyro has a sensor that intuits that it is falling, or has been dropped, or has been thrown.
-As soon as the sensor realizes that, it locks the gyro in place so when it lands, the gyro doesn't break.
+The gyro has a sensor that intuits that it is falling, has been dropped, or has been thrown.
+When the sensor realizes the wrench is in free fall, it immediately locks the gyro in place so when it lands, the gyro doesn't break.

 You'd think that having a bit of space-age technology would drive the cost of our 1250 Series Exacta 2 digital torque and angle wrench far past our competitors.

 The fact is just the opposite.
 Our wrench is significantly less than our competitors' wrenches and they don't have the more expensive technology.

 Why is that?
 We can't answer that question.
 Nor do we want to.
 We want to focus on one thing, and one thing only.
 Our customers.

 Sturtevant Richmont wrenches are the most accurate, reliable, and durable torque tools on the planet.
 They've been that way as long as we have made them.
 We have no plans to deviate from who we are or what we do.